Travel without Movement

 2010.
 Installation of drawings, objects, and furniture, dimensions variable

-Over two years, López rode his Vespa scooter for 1,300 miles along train tacks in his native Colombia, through the cities of Bogotá, Cali, and Medellín.
-The railway system, once a symbol of the promise of industry, was never completed and now remains abandoned in a country still struggling with forces such as drug cartels and paramilitary groups.
+Over the course of two years, Mateo López rode his Vespa scooter along 1,300 miles of train tacks in his native Colombia, beginning in the city of Bogotá, passing through Cali, and finishing his journey in Medellín.
+The railway system, once a symbol of the promise of industry, was never completed.
+It remains abandoned in a country still struggling with forces such as drug cartels and paramilitary groups.

 A form of art, developed in the late 1950s, which involves the creation of an enveloping aesthetic or sensory experience in a particular environment, often inviting active engagement or immersion by the spectator.